morrownr/USB-WiFi/home/FAQ.md

 ```

-To check if the country setting of your system is now correct:
+To check if the country code setting of your system is now correct:

 ```
 iw reg get